Abhii2903/SkillMesh/README.md

-# SkillSwap
+# SkillMesh

-SkillSwap is a MERN stack web platform designed to facilitate collaborative learning and skill development through peer-to-peer guidance.
+SkillMesh is a MERN stack web platform designed to facilitate collaborative learning and skill development through peer-to-peer guidance.
 The platform emphasizes reciprocal knowledge exchange, industrial-grade security features, and user-friendly interfaces to create a dynamic learning environment.

 ## Motivation

 In today's fast-paced world, the acquisition of new skills is essential for personal and professional growth.
 However, traditional learning methods often lack interaction and dynamism.
-SkillSwap was created to address this gap by providing a platform where users can learn from each other's experiences in a collaborative and supportive community.
+SkillMesh was created to address this gap by providing a platform where users can learn from each other's experiences in a collaborative and supportive community.

 ## Features